-1. Sampling data reveals an increase in detected analyte levels relative to the previous year(s), requiring SRWG to evaluate change of land use upstream or if SRWG needs to reevaluate BMP projects.
+- 1. Sampling data reveals an increase in detected analyte levels relative to the previous year(s), requiring SRWG to evaluate change of land use upstream or if SRWG needs to reevaluate BMP projects.
 This evaluation will determine if a particular local land use change could be a contributing factor to the increase in the water quality parameter in question or if a SRWG supported land or stream project caused an increase in detected parameter levels despite employing best management practices.
-If this investigation finds that a land use change or BMP project caused the increase, SRWG will seek to remedy the situation using all available expert resources.

-2. Sampling data reveals a decrease in detected levels requiring SRWG to evaluate if this is a trend that needs the SRWG to accomplish more BMP projects.
+If this investigation finds that a land use change or BMP project caused the increase, SRWG will seek to remedy the situation using all available expert resources. - 2.
+Sampling data reveals a decrease in detected levels requiring SRWG to evaluate if this is a trend that needs the SRWG to accomplish more BMP projects.
 BMP project tracking in water quality report will include where was the project located and what has been done differently, as well as how does WQ data demonstrate this change.
-SRWG will seek to perform this trend analysis and BMP project effectiveness determination using all available expert resources.

-3. Sampling data reveals the Sun River and tributaries are meeting water quality targets.
+SRWG will seek to perform this trend analysis and BMP project effectiveness determination using all available expert resources. - 3.
+Sampling data reveals the Sun River and tributaries are meeting water quality targets.
 SRWG will request DEQ assistance to evaluate data and consider de-listing the Sun River from the impaired stream list.

-The Sun River Watershed Group is currently undergoing a personnel transitional and is reassessing the water quality monitoring and data analysis goals for the Sun River drainage.
-In order to accomplish more detailed and statistically driven analysis of data, the group is investigating options and will be seeking outside assistance to look at other approaches to data analysis than those outlined above.
-SRWG is revising many of its organizational planning documents and will work to develop data management and analyses to better align with these updated plans.
-At present, SRWG plans to continue water quality monitoring activities in order to continue adding to the long-running water quality dataset while seeking assistance with statistically driven trend analysis of existing and future Sun River watershed data.
+The Sun River Watershed Group has recently undergone a personnel transition and is reassessing the water quality monitoring and data analysis goals for the Sun River drainage.
+In order to accomplish more detailed and statistically driven analysis of data, the group will be investigating options and will be seeking outside assistance to look at other approaches to data analysis than those outlined above.
+SRWG plans to continue water quality monitoring activities in order to continue adding to the long-running water quality dataset while seeking assistance with statistically driven trend analysis of existing and future Sun River watershed data.